Carlo Cignani: Life

 In Bologna, he studied first under Battista Cairo and later under Francesco Albani, to whom he remained closely allied, and was his most famous disciple.
 His first noted commission was a St Paul exorcising demon for the church of the Gesu in Bologna.
 For a hall dedicated to the Farnese in the Palazzo Publico, he painted with Taruffi, depicting the Francis, king of France, curing Scrofula on his entry to Bologna and the Entry of Paul III Farnese to Bologna.

 He was also strongly influenced by the genius of Correggio and by the masterworks by Melozzo da Forlì.
 For instance, his masterpiece, the Assumption of the Virgin, around the cupola of the church of the Madonna del Fuoco at Forlì, is inspired by the Correggio's frescoes in the cupola of the Cathedral of Parma and by the Melozzo's perspective from down to up.
 These frescoes occupied Cignani for some twenty years.

-In 1681 Cignani returned to Bologna from Parma.
-He opened an accademia del nudo for painting from models and had as one of his pupils Giuseppe Maria Crespi.
+In 1681, Cignani returned to Bologna from Parma.
+He opened an Accademia del nudo, for painting from models and had as one of his pupils Giuseppe Maria Crespi.

-He had some of the defects of his masters: his elaborate finish and his audacious artificiality in the use of color and in composition mark Albani's influence.
+He had some of the defects of his masters: his elaborate finish and his audacious artificiality in the use of colour and in composition mark Albani's influence.
 Despite that, he imparted to his work more of an intellectual character than his mentors.
-As a man Cignani was eminently amiable, unassuming and generous.
+As a man, Cignani was eminently amiable, unassuming and generous.